 Most people do not realize that serious injury and death can result from contact with a very small amount of electrical current.
-Because of the dangers associated with electricity, strict safety rules and standards have been established to provide protection to the average consumer.
+Because of the dangers associated with electricity, strict safety rules and standards have been established to protect the average consumer.

-If you or your loved one has an electrocution or electric burn injury contact the California attorneys at the Liljegren Law Group to explore legal options after an electrocution or a serious electrical burn injury.
+If you or your loved one has been electrocuted or electric burn injury contact the California electrocution injury attorneys at the Liljegren Law Group to explore legal options after electrocution or a serious electrical burn injury.
 We have been serving victims across California in a wide variety of electrical injury claims.
 We understand the impact that these injuries can have on victims.
 We seek compensation for all of your needs, including pain and suffering, medical care, loss of income, loss of earning capacity and any other considerations appropriate to your case.
 As an example we handle cases involving:

 Electric injuries are extremely dangerous.
 After falling, electrocution is the second leading cause of death in workplace accidents.
 Even when electric shocks are not fatal, the injuries can leave you partially or permanently disabled.
 Severe electrical burns may require skin grafts and leave you with lasting injuries, including: